 In this use case, let's consider an instance where you use two processors.
 Processor A processes 80% of your transaction volume and you want the average approval rate for those transactions to stay at or above 90%; Processor B only processes 20% of your transaction volume with a desired average approval rate of at least 88%.
 You want to receive notifications when your transaction approval rate for either processor drops below the acceptable minimum threshold values.
 To do so, we'll configure two separate triggers in Canary.

-In order to monitor the two processors separately, create two unique triggers and use the Group and Filter configuration parameters.
+In order to monitor the two processors separately, configure two unique triggers with different trigger filters.
 Here’s what they would look like:

 With both of these triggers configured, Canary will alert you when processor one’s approval rate dips below 90% and when processor two’s approval rate dips below 88%.